FFY00/BetterDiscordThemeMasterFile/README.md

 Shoutout to all the boys in #css-and-themes in BD2 for all the help they've given.

-Use the TRANSPARENCYCONFIG.THEME.CSS do not use TRANSPARENCYMASTER.CSS.
-Just download the [TransparencyConfig](https://github.com/Twiistrz/BetterDiscordThemeMasterFile/tree/master/CONFIG) file in CONFIG folder and you're good to go.
+Use the `TransparencyConfig.theme.css` and you're good to go.

 ## Download BandagedBD